 We think the Rocketbox looks are pretty average.
 It has a bit of a bulbous shape that does not look particularly streamlined, and we prefer the sleek, shiny finish of the Thule Sonic to the Rocketbox's matte textured look.

 Yakima's Rocketbox Pro 14 is one of the easier boxes to install, but not as easy as the Rhino Rack Master Fit 550.
 Its large hooks slide under your crossbars, and you simply tighten big red knobs until they are snug.
 It also has a button to push to open the latches after you have turned the key.
 We prefer the Skybox's handle to open the box to this button.

 The Rocketbox Pro 14 is the lightest box in this review at 38 pounds, which may help with gas mileage.
 We noticed some road noise when on the highway, and were disappointed to hear the floppy lid rattling when driving on bumpy roads.

 The Rocketbox seems relatively secure with its 3 latch system.
 Our only concern is that the floppiness of the lid would make it easier to break into.

 The Rocketbox Pro 14 can carry skis or snowboards up to 180cm's in length, so tall people may be out of luck.
 We think this box is best suited for general camping and cargo hauling use.

-This box retails at $439, around $100 less than any other box in this review.
+This box retails at $469, making it one of the least expensive contenders in the review.
 We think you get what you pay for, which is lower construction quality.
 If the arm separating from the lid was a fluke, it may be worth it the low price for the extra cargo carrying capacity.